sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 			These images are using R version 4.3.0 and Python version 3.7.12.<br> <img src="Attachments/bootdisk2.png" alt="bootdisk2" width = 70%)>
 		2. If you don't already have a persistent disk created, you can create and attach a disk at this time in the `Advanced options` section.
 These operate the same as Terra PDs, where if you delete the VM the persistent disk will remain.
 			1. Here I've named mine `scamp-singlecell` to indicate which project's data will be stored here.
-			2. Consider creating a snapshot schedule [snapshot schedule](#persistent-disk-snapshot-schedule) at this time for automatic data back up.
+			2. Consider creating a [snapshot schedule](#persistent-disk-snapshot-schedule) at this time for automatic data back up.
 		3. In the `Advanced options` -> `Networking` -> `Network inferfaces` section, click on the drop down arrow.
 In the `External IPv4 address` section, choose the option to "reserve static external IP address".
 Note down the IP address, it will be used for navigating to your jupyter notebook in the browser (e.g., http://33.245.66.245:8080)
 		   - Note: Each static IP address costs money per hour.
 Navigate to `VPC network` -> `IP addresses` and release the static addresses not in use. [links](#creating-a-virtual-machine-and-persistent-disk)
 1. SSH into the VM from your local terminal